 It is essential to understand that auxiliary heat is not used.
 You can go months in the summer without using your AUX heat and relying on your heat pump.

-Depending on where you live, Auxiliary heat is generally used in the winter months and late fall when it is cold.
+Depending on where you live, Auxiliary heat is generally used in winter and late fall when it is cold.
 People in the North will use their AUX heat more often, but you can often avoid it if you live in the South, where the climate is warmer.

 Finally, Auxiliary heat is used with your heat pump, distinguishing it from emergency heat.